 If you’re overwhelmed by the present because you feel the future is already here and you can’t imagine what’s next, then we invite you to assemble with us to collectively imagine better worlds.
 Working within an assembly of thinkers, artists and provocateurs, you are invited to become protagonists, to put your imagination at the service of creating other, better, futures.

-Below you will find broadcasts from our previous Assemblies, at ANAT Spectra 2022: Multiplicity and BLEED 2020.
+Below you will also find broadcasts from our previous Assemblies, at ANAT Spectra 2022: Multiplicity and BLEED 2020.

 Past Events